Meikkun/docker-acestream-server/README.md

 What this provides:

 - Dockerized Ace Stream server (version `3.2.3`) running on docker container `phusion/baseimage` (minimal Ubuntu 22.04)
-- Dockerized web server which provides acces to python playback script [`playstream.py`](playstream.py) instructing server to:
-	- Commence streaming of a given program ID.

-Since a single HTTP endpoint exposed from the Docker container controls the server _and_ provides the output stream, this provides one of the easier methods for playback of Ace Streams on traditionally unsupported operating systems such as macOS.

 ## Building